ltfschoen/ethquad/README.md

 * [X] Local Docker container setup process for running with Textile.io storage API (PowerGate) that interacts with Lotus (Filecoin) and IPFS
 * [ ] Production Docker container running with Textile.io storage API (PowerGate) that interacts with Lotus (Filecoin) and IPFS
 * [X] Frontend Slate Design System UI components that interact with PowerGate (./client/src/)
+  * [X] Connect and obtain Authorisation to access the Filecoin File System (FFS) API using Textile PowerGate JS Client (@textile/powergate-client)
   * [X] Generate a Powergate token.
 Store or retrieve (if exists) from web browser Local Storage.
 Check if retrieved existing Powergate token invalid due to restarting local Docker container with Textile PowerGate
   * [X] Create and view multiple Filecoin Addresses and associate them with PowerGate token.
+  * [X] Retrieve Pin (IPFS Hash where front-end deployed) from PinList using Express.js API endpoint that connects to Pinata.
+  * [X] Display latest Pin (Website IPFS Hash) in front-end
+  * [ ] Modify the Slate's "Make a Storage Deal" code to deploy that latest Pin to Filecoin Testnet (not just Local)
 * [X] Frontend deployed to IPFS Address using Pinata SDK
   * [X] Request decentralised domain name from Unstoppable Domains (https://ethquad.crypto)
   * [X] Deployment script generate a new Pin and Unpins all previous (./scripts/pinataUploadIpfs.js)
   * [X] Preview using Official IPFS Gateway (i.e. https://ipfs.io/ipfs/<IPFS_HASH>) in development environment (`yarn dev:ipfs:preview`)
   * [ ] Configure domain name to redirect to Heroku (where it further redirects to the IPFS hash)
     * Pending assistance from Slack group #hfs-sponsor-unstoppable-team https://filecoinproject.slack.com/archives/C016UAP2N8Z/p1594788644226200
+* [ ] Backend Express.js API connection to Infura Eth 2.0 Endpoint (https://altona.infura.io)

+### Optional

 * [ ] Frontend deployed to IPFS Address using Fleek Continuous Deployment using Github
 * [ ] Logo deployed using Fleek Stage App JS SDK (@fleekhq/fleek-cli).
 See https://docs.fleek.co/storage/fleek-storage-js/
   * [ ] Upload logo to publish it to IPFS, published to DNS, with a CDN and File Compression.